minnnh/Patients_Monitor_Platform/README.md

 	cur.execute('CREATE TABLE Assignments(Device_id INTEGER PRIMARY KEY, User_id INTEGER, Assigner_id INTEGER, Date_Assigned TEXT)')
 	cur.execute('CREATE TABLE Storage(Premission INTEGER PRIMARY KEY AUTOINCREMENT, User_id INTEGER, Device_id INTEGER, Roles TEXT)')
 	```
-- `Device_Module.py` is the code of building the table of Device messages.
+- `Device_Module.py` is the code of inserting the table of Device messages.
 There is defalut data in the table, which is created in `table.py`.
 In device part, five tables have been created: `Users`, `Devices`, `Measurements`, `Assignments`, and `Storage`.
   - It has the function of checking if the data works.
   ``` Python
     def check_user_id(self):